iseekaigo/iseekaigo-landing-page/README.md

 └── yarn.lock or package-lock.json
 ```

+## Older Version

+- Since v1.2.0 We refactored iseekaigo website from react to next and deployed it on firebase.
+- To get older version v1.1.1 (stable react js) version.
+You can get it from here: https://github.com/iseekaigo/iseekaigo-landing-page/releases/tag/v1.1.1

 ## Learn More

 To learn more about Next.js, take a look at the following resources: